ecmwf/metview-docs/docs/confluence/case_study_cross_section_of_sandy.rst

 The location of New York City (40.71oN, 74oW) can also be added with another *Input Visualiser* icon coupled with a `Symbol Plotting <https://confluence.ecmwf.int/display/METV/Symbol+Plotting>`_ icon.
 The legend will look better if customised to use the **Disjoint** type.

-A feature which will make the map overlay better with the cross section plot is to remove the labels from its left and bottom axes (via a `Coastlines <https://confluence.ecmwf.int/display/METV/Coastlines>`_ icon).
+A feature which will make the map overlay better with the cross section plot is to remove the labels from its left and bottom axes (via a :ref:`Coastlines <mcoast_icon>` icon).

 Putting it all together
 =======================